From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Methods

-The distance probe operates on pairs of nodes and predicts graph distance from the absolute difference of their representations, $\lvert \mathbf{z}_u - \mathbf{z}_v \rvert$, using a linear map and mean-squared error loss against the annotated pairwise distances.
-All probes are trained with AdamW on frozen representations, and model selection is performed based on development loss with task-specific hyperparameters.
+The distance probe operates on comparable pairs of nodes and predicts graph distance from the absolute difference of their representations, $\lvert \mathbf{z}_u - \mathbf{z}_v \rvert$, using a linear map and mean-squared error loss against the annotated pairwise distances.